-As the machine runs, each sprinkler is pulsed on and off based on its cycle time and percent on setting (duty cycle).
+The control panel uses the VRI-iS prescriptions from either product in the same way.
+Each sprinkler valve is assigned an ID number by the control panel.
+As the machine runs, each sprinkler is pulsed on and off based on the cycle time and percent on setting (duty cycle) for the position of the sprinkler in the field.
 The control panel uses the sprinkler map along with the current GPS coordinates, or run time to determine the percent on for each sprinkler.
 It then sends sprinkler messages with the current percent on for each sprinkler along with the current cycle time.